ellennickles/code-your-way-s23/week6/README.md

 ### Part 3: Prepare for next class

-- After the break, we’ll start transitioning to the second part of the course in which you’ll work on an independent project (which could also be a series of smaller projects) of your choice and practice programming concepts and strategies from the first half of semester even more!
+- After the break, we’ll transition to the second part of the course in which you’ll work on an independent project (which could also be a series of smaller projects) of your choice.
+(And practice programming concepts and strategies from the first half of semester even more!)
-- Start pondering / brainstorming about what you might like to do and be prepared to informally share some nascent ideas (it’s totally okay if your change them later).
 - We’ll talk more about the independent projects next time.
+Start pondering  / brainstorming what you might like to do and be prepared to informally share some nascent ideas when we meet.
-Have a wonderful spring break!
+- Have a wonderful spring break!